- THE PERFECT INTRODUCTION TO SYDNEY

-The city examined – with a focus on three contemporary masterpieces including Renzo Piano’s Aurora Place and Australia’s greenest tower.
+The city examined – with a focus on four contemporary masterpieces including Renzo Piano’s Aurora Place and one of Australia’s greenest towers.

 Getting beyond the postcard view of Sydney and its two shimmering icons.